kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 <iframe width="800" height="700" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=import%20math%0Afrom%20typing%20import%20Tuple%0A%0ASpeed%20%3D%20Tuple%5Bfloat,%20float%5D%0A%0Adiameter%3A%20float%20%3D%20685.8%0Atire_size%3A%20float%20%3D%2038.1%0Achainring%3A%20int%20%3D%2050%0Acog%3A%20int%20%3D%2014%0A%0Adef%20calculate_speed%28cadence%3A%20int%29%20-%3E%20Speed%3A%0A%20%20chainring%3A%20int%20%3D%200%0A%20%20gear_ratio%3A%20float%20%3D%20chainring%20/%20cog%0A%20%20speed%3A%20float%20%3D%20math.pi%20*%20%28diameter%20%2B%20%282%20*%20tire_size%29%29%20%5C%0A%20%20%20%20%20%20%20%20%20%20*%20gear_ratio%20*%20cadence%0A%20%20speed_kmph%3A%20float%20%3D%20speed%20*%2060%20/%201_000_000%0A%20%20speed_mph%3A%20float%20%3D%20speed%20*%2060%20/%201.609e6%0A%20%20return%20speed_kmph,%20speed_mph%0A%0Aspeed%3A%20Speed%20%3D%20calculate_speed%2825%29%0Aprint%28speed%5B0%5D,%20speed%5B1%5D%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-In the above code, we have two variables with the name `chainring`.
-The first one is at line 8 which is outside of the function and is in the global frame while the second one is at line 12 which is inside the function and is in the local frame.
-When you run the code and execute line 12 (Step 11 of 18), you notice that now the gear_ratio is 0.0.
-The reason is that Python takes in the value of `chainring` from the local frame instead of the global frame.
-Notice in the environment diagram that the value of `chainring` in the local frame is 0.
-This is why we say that the local variable shadows the global variable when they have the same name.
+In the above code, we have two variables named chainring.
+The first one is located at line 8, outside of the function, and is in the global frame.
+The second one appears at line 12, inside the function, and is in the local frame.
+When you run the code and execute line 12 (Step 11 of 18), you'll notice that the value of gear_ratio is 0.0.
+This is because Python takes the value of chainring from the local frame instead of the global frame.
+In the environment diagram, you can observe that the value of chainring in the local frame is 0.
+This is why we say the local variable shadows the global variable when they share the same name.

-If you move the steps to the last step and observe the global frame, notice that the value of the `chainring` remains at 50.
-The value at the global frame does not change when we have a new definition with the same name in the local frame.
-If you want to modify the global frame variable's value, you can use the keyword `global` in Python inside the function definition.
-But modifying global variable from inside a function is creating a side effect.
-This will make it hard for programmers to debug as the value can be modified from any function and we will find a hard time where or how the value is modified.
-The best way to modify a value in the global variable is by returning the output of the function and assigning it back to the global variable.
+If you proceed to the final step and observe the global frame, you'll see that the value of chainring remains at 50.
+The value in the global frame does not change when a new definition of chainring is created in the local frame.
+If you want to modify the global frame variable's value, you can use the global keyword inside the function definition.
+However, modifying a global variable from inside a function introduces a side effect.
+This can make it difficult for programmers to debug, as the value can be altered from any function, making it hard to pinpoint where or how the value was modified.

+The best practice for modifying a global variable is to return the output from the function and then assign it back to the global variable.

-In summary, avoid using the global variable to modify information.
-If you want to pass on information to the function, pass it through the input arguments.
-On the other hand, if you want the function to modify some variables, modify by assigning the output of that function to that variable.
-In short, we want to have no side effects from a function as much as possible.
-Side effects make it hard for us to debug our code.
-On the other hand, if we use input arguments and return values, we know what data coming in and out of the functions and it will be easier to debug.
+In summary, you should avoid using global variables to modify information.
+If you need to pass data into a function, do so through input arguments.
+If you need the function to modify variables, modify them by assigning the output of the function back to the variable.
+In short, strive for no side effects in your functions as much as possible.
+Side effects make it harder to debug your code.
+By using input arguments and return values, you can clearly track the data coming in and out of the functions, which makes the code easier to debug.

 ## Defining Functions with Optional Arguments